Place de Clichy station: Platforms

 The platforms of the two lines, 75 meters long, are of a standard configuration.
-Two in number per stopping point, they are separated by the metro tracks located in the center and the vault is elliptical.
+Two in number per stopping point, they are separated by the metro tracks located in the centre and the vault is elliptical.

-The station on line 2 is furnished in Andreu-Motte style with a blue light canopies, tympans and openings of corridors are in flat blue tiles and blue Motte style seats.
+The station on line 2 is furnished in Andreu-Motte style with a blue light canopies, tunnel exits and corridor openings are in flat blue tiles with blue Motte style seats.
 These fittings are combined with the bevelled white ceramic tiles that cover the vault and the walls.
-The advertising frames are metallic and the name of the station is written in capital letters or in the Parisine font on enameled plates.
+The advertising frames are metallic, and the name of the station is written in capital letters or in the Parisine font on enamelled plates.

 The station on line 13 has a semi-elliptical arch, a form specific to the old Nord-Sud stations.
-The tiles and ceramics are the original Nord-Sud decorative style with advertising frames and nameplates of the station are in a green color, green geometric designs on the walls and the vault, the name inscribed in white earthenware on a blue background of small size above the advertising frames and very large between these frames, as well as the directions incorporated into the ceramic tile on the tympans.
-The bevelled white earthenware tiles cover the walls, the vault and the tympans.
+The tiles and ceramics are the original Nord-Sud decorative style with advertising frames and nameplates of the station are in a green colour, green geometric designs on the walls and the vault, the name inscribed in white earthenware on a blue background of small size above the advertising frames and very large between these frames, as well as the directions incorporated into the ceramic tile on the tympans.
+The bevelled white earthenware tiles cover the walls, the vault, and the tunnel exits.
 The lighting canopies are suspended and semi-independent tubes.
 The platforms are equipped with landing doors and have no seats due to the usual heavy crowds.

-Furthermore, it is the only station on the network where music, in this case classical music, broadcast, with no official reason for this exception.
+Furthermore, it is the only station on the network where music, in this case classical music, is broadcast, with no official reason for this exception.